Kyriosity/read-write/readme+/pencraft/readme+/tech-authoring.md

 <p dir="rtl";'><i>"Anton Chekhov(1860-1904), "Rules for novice writers</i></p>
 &nbsp;

-There're projects, products and technologies, which deserve the work of pen or brush.
+There're projects, products, and technologies, which deserve the work of pen or brush.
 Grade of such work may be decision factor Nr&nbsp;1 for usage: either attract or divert for good.

 _As&nbsp;is_ (aka WYSIWYG) of creative work won't produce compilation errors but is much harder than engineering.
 Everybody will notice poor style from the very first sight.

-The worst enimies of authorship are:
+The worst enemies of authorship are:

-- formalism / monotony,
+- formalism/monotony,
-- wordiness / big volumes,
+- wordiness/big volumes,
-- no critique / no interest.
+- no critique/indifference.

 ...TO BE CONTINUED...